-Mix into a spray bottle.
+- Mix everything into a small spray bottle.
 Spray on weeds to dry them out and kill them.

 This vinegar mix is good for drying out weeds too, though you may have to apply it multiple times on weeds with a long taproot, like dandelion.

-Mix into a spray bottle and spray directly onto your weeds, making sure to avoid the plants you want.
+- Wearing gloves and goggles, mix everything into a sprayer and spray directly onto your weeds, making sure to avoid the plants you want.
 It works even better in full sun.

 If you use 20% or 30% vinegar (available online), this formula will work much better, but the vinegar is so acidic, you will need to use gloves and goggles to ensure any spray doesn’t blow back and burn your skin or eyes.